cmontalvo251/project-based-instrumentation/README.md

 <!--This is how you make a comment in PreTeXt -->

+# VS Code Errors

+VS Code by default thinks that pretext is an XML format which it is but it's subtely different.
+In order to turn those errors off type

+CTRL+SHIFT+P

+then type

+Preferences: Open User Settings (JSON)

+and copy the two lines of code below

+"xml.validation.enabled": false,
+"xml.symbols.enabled": true

 # Pretext new

 It's a much better idea to run 'pretext new' to create a new project.